mercadolibre/golang-sdk/README.md

 }

 // If the API requires authorization you need to redirect the user.
-// Once the user enters his/her credentials, you need to use the USER_CODE to instantiate a new client, but this time it will be able to query private APIs.
+// Once the user enters his/her credentials, you need to use the UserCode to instantiate a new client, but this time it will be able to query private APIs.

 if response.StatusCode == http.StatusForbidden {
     url := sdk.GetAuthURL(ClientID, sdk.AuthURLMLA, "www.example.com")